wenyuzhao/harness/README.md

 The meta-level idea is to **avoid running a single $(P,B)$ pair multiple times in a loop** (This is what most of the existing Rust bench tools would do!).

-During benchmarking, the machine environment can have fluctuations, e.g. CPU frequency suddenly scaled down, or a background process waking up to do some task.
-Interleaved runs will make sure those fluctuations do not only affect one build or one benchmark, but all the benchmarks and builds in a relatively fair way.
+Any machine can have performance fluctuations, e.g. CPU frequency suddenly scaled down, or a background process waking up to do some task.
+Interleaved runs will make sure fluctuations do not affect only one build or one benchmark, but all the benchmarks and builds in a relatively fair way.

-When running benchmarks in a complex environment, rather than on a dedicated headless server, you are very likely to see a difference in the results between the two run orders.
+When running in a complex environment, rather than on a dedicated headless server, you are very likely to see a difference in the results between the two run orders.

 **Note:** For the same reason, it's recommended to always have more than two different builds in each evaluation.
 Otherwise, there is no difference to running a single build in a loop.

 ## Warmup / timing phase separation

-Instead of blindly iterating a single benchmark multiple times and reporting the per-iteration time distribution, `harness` has a clear notion of _warmup_ and _timing_ iterations.
+Instead of blindly iterating a single benchmark multiple times/iterations and reporting the time distribution, `harness` has a clear notion of _warmup_ and _timing_ iterations.
 By default, each invocation of $(P,B)$ will repeat the workload for $5$ iterations.
 The first $4$ iterations are used for warmup.
 Only the results from the last _timing_ iteration are reported.

-_Warmup_ / _timing_ separation can greatly reduce the noise due to the relatively unpredictable warmup or boot phase.
+This can greatly reduce the noise due to program warmup and precisely measure the peak performance.
 However, you can also choose to do single-iteration runs to cover the boot time and warmup cost.

 ## Statistical runs and analysis

-Similar to other benchmarking tools, `harness` runs each $(P,B)$ pair multiple times (multiple invocations).
-However, we use a fixed number of invocations for all $(P,B)$ pairs for easier reasoning purposes.
+Similar to other bench tools, `harness` runs each $(P,B)$ pair multiple times (multiple invocations).
+However, we use a fixed number of invocations for all $(P,B)$ pairs for easier reasoning.
 Unless specified differently, each $(P,B)$ is run for 10 invocations by default.

 After all the $I$ invocations are finished, running `cargo harness report` will parse the results and report the min/max/mean/geomean for each performance value, as well as the 95% confidence interval per benchmark.
 You can also use your own script to load the results and analyze them differently.
 The performance values are stored in `target/harness/logs/<RUNID>/results.csv`.

 ## Probes

-In addition to report the running time, it's possible to optionally enable the following probes to collect extra performance data:
+In addition to reporting the running time, `harness` supports collecting extra performance data by enabling the following probes:

 * **harness-probe-perf**: Collect perf-event values for the timing iteration.
-* **harness-probe-ebpf (WIP)**: Extra performance data collected by ebpf programs.
+* **harness-probe-ebpf (WIP)**: Extra performance data collected by eBPF programs.

 ## System checks

-`harness` performs a series of strict checks to minimize benchmarking noise and ensure correctness.
+`harness` performs a series of strict checks to minimize system noise and ensure correctness.
 It refuses to start benchmarking if any of the following checks fail:

 * There are no uncommitted changes in the repo (mainly for correctness and reproducibility)
 * (*Linux-only*) Only one user is logged in